Last Days of Animal Man (2009-2010)

 Adam Glass [w], Rodney Buchemi [p], Miguel Sepulveda, Jose Villarrubia [c]

 This story is set in an alternate ‘Flashpoint’ timeline.
+This version of Buddy Baker is in prison after being falsely accused of killing his family.

 Flashpoint (2011) #5